JadePrideaux/ReactJS-FAQ-ChatBot/README.md

 - Adjusted API to send the original questions alongside the answers, displaying them together on the frontend.
 - Cleaned up backend code, adding docstrings and ensuring code in inside functions where appropriate.
 - Tested API, with missing data to verify error handling.

+## Reflection

+This project gave me hands-on experience integrating a pre-trained NLP model into a full-stack application.
+Using Sentence-BERT embeddings, I built a Flask API and React frontend to retrieve answers from an FAQ dataset.

+Since the model was not fine-tuned on this dataset, accuracy was limited.
+Improvements could include:

+- Comparing not just the input question to dataset answers, but also considering question–answer pairs to add context.
+- Fine-tuning the model on the dataset so embeddings better reflect domain-specific language.

+Overall, this project demonstrates my ability to work in structured sprints and deliver a fully integrated AI-powered system, from model evaluation to API and frontend development.